Advanced Right Heart Disease

 Apical4: Both the basal-RVEDD and mid-RVEDD can be measured in the apical4, but endocardial definition may be suboptimal because the ultrasound beam is mostly parallel so the chamber diameter can be measured falsely high.
 The mid-RVEDD is more commonly used with a normal range of 1.9 - 3.5 cm.
 The normal basal-RVEDD is wider at 2.5 - 4.1 cm because a normal RV is a bit triangular in this view.
 Here is a normal apical4 with basal- and mid-RVEDD measurements.

 IMBUS uses three special views for the right side of the heart.

 Parasternal long axis right (PLAXR): Some experts think this should be routinely performed because it can be excellent for the TV and part of the RA.
 Start with a PLAX and fan the probe caudad.
 On the screen, the inflow part of the RV is above, the anterior and posterior leaflets of the TV are in the middle, and part of the RA is below.
 The view across the TV is not parallel to flow but Color can be applied.
 The coronary sinus and IVC can sometimes be seen entering the RA at the lower left of the RA on the screen.
 The following clip shows a normal PLAXR with the coronary sinus (left) and the IVC (right) entering the posterior RA.

 Apical3 right (AP3R): This view is usually called the RV Inflow/outflow view, but it seems easier for the IMBUS physician to think of this as an apical3 of the right heart.
 Start with an apical4 and slide the probe more over the right heart.
 Rotate 90 degrees counterclockwise (indicator down to the table).
 The RV is above the RA on the screen.
 The RVOT is the “third chamber” heading off to the right.
+Because the plane of this view is anterior posterior through the RA and RV, this view sometimes best captures the peak velocity of a TR jet.
 Here is a normal AP3R.